uzairamu/DeepDopamineNet/README.md

 MIT License

 ## Citation
-If you use this model, please cite it using the Zenodo DOI.
+If you use this model, please cite it using our Zenodo doi : https://doi.org/10.5281/zenodo.15502139